wso2/docs-ei/en/streaming-integrator/docs/ref/performance-analysis-results.md

 # Performance Analysis Results

 !!!note
-    These performance statistics were taken when the load average was below 3.8 in the 4 core instance.
+    - These performance statistics were taken when the load average was below 3.8 in the 4 core instance.<br/><br/>

 ## Performance analysis results summary

+The recommended CPU and memory specifications for Docker containers are as follows:

+- **CPU**: 4 cores

+- **Memory**: 8GB

+- **Xms**: 2GB

+- **Xmx**: 4GB

+The exact specifications used in the use cases listed in this section are summarised in the table below:

 | **Scenario**                                          | **CPU**   | **Memory** | **Input TPS** | **Input Message Size** | **Total Message Count** | **Output TPS** |
 |-------------------------------------------------------|-----------|------------|---------------|------------------------|-------------------------|----------------|